SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

     any-identifier --> identifier | operator

 ..
 TODO: Move any-identifier.
 It doesn't belong here -- it's not an operator.

-..
-TODO: Use Unicode code points for Space etc. in definition of left/right binding characters

 Left and/or right binding determines whether an operator is a prefix operator, a postfix operator, or a binary operator.